Naturality and mapping class groups in Heegaard Floer homology: Heegaard invariants

 Let $\Sut_\bal$, $\Sut_\man$, and $\Sut_\link$ denote the full subcategories of $\Sut$ whose objects have diffeomorphism types lying in $\cS_\bal$, $\cS_\man$, and $\cS_\link$, respectively.

 \begin{proof}[Proof of Theorem~\ref{thm:invt-sfh}] By Theorem~\ref{thm:strong}, the morphism $F = \SFH$ is a strong Heegaard invariant of $\cS_\bal$.
 Given isotopy diagrams $H$ and $H'$ of the balanced sutured manifold $(M,\g)$, Theorem~\ref{thm:iso} gives an isomorphism $F_{H,H'} \colon F(H) \to F(H')$.
 These isomorphisms are canonical according to Corollary~\ref{cor:comp}.
-Hence, the groups $F(H)$ and the isomorphisms $F_{H,H'}$ form a transitive system, and we obtain the limit $SFH(M,\g) = F(M,\g)$ as in Definition~\ref{def:strong-functor}.
+Hence, the groups~$F(H)$ and the isomorphisms $F_{H,H'}$ form a transitive system, and we obtain the limit

+as in Definition~\ref{def:strong-functor}.
 A diffeomorphism $\phi$ between balanced sutured manifolds induces an isomorphism $F(\phi)$ as in Definition~\ref{def:strong-functor}, and these are well-defined according to Proposition~\ref{prop:F-phi-invt}.
 So we have all the ingredients for a functor $\SFH\co \Sut_\bal \to \Field\text{-}\Vect$.